Sebauh District: Demography

-The population of Sebauh district (year 2000 census) was 21,754.
-Despite being almost equivalent in size of land and population to Tatau District, Sebauh was upgraded to become a full district of Bintulu division on 1 August 2015.
+The population of Sebauh district was 21,754 in 2000.
+Sebauh was upgraded to become a full district of Bintulu Division on 1 August 2015.

 Ethnics

 Sebauh District is home to Iban, Chinese, Melanau, Malay and Ulu people.
 Most Ibans are scattered throughout rural areas of Sebauh, namely in Pandan, Labang, Tubau and Kakus.
-Melanau people (or Melanau Bintulu/Vaie people) are concentrated at Sebauh town and rural communal areas, namely at Pandan and Labang.
-Many Malay people are not originally from Sebauh, however, intermarriage with locals especially Melanau people has made Malay as one of the major ethnics in Sebauh.
+Melanau people (or Melanau Bintulu/Vaie people) are concentrated at Sebauh town and rural communal areas, namely Pandan and Labang.
+Many Malay people are not originally from Sebauh, however, intermarriage with locals especially Melanau people has made Malay one of the major ethnic groups in Sebauh.
 Chinese people are more concentrated at Sebauh town, while some reside in the rural areas of Kuala Kebulu and Jelalong.
 Orang Ulu people, such as Kenyah, Kayan, Tatau, Penan and Punan are more scattered throughout Sebauh District compared to Iban people.
 Most of them still live in rural areas like Kakus and Jelalong.

-There is an influx of foreign worker population due to timber logging and timber products industry.
+There is an influx of foreign worker population due to logging and the timber products industry.
 Most of these foreign workers are from Indonesia.

 Economy

-Agriculture is a major part of the economy in Sebauh with oil palm, rattan and pepper the main products.
+Agriculture is a major part of the economy in Sebauh with oil palm, rattan and pepper being the main products.
 Around 70% of Sebauh people are involved in agriculture, and 25% in the timber industry.
-Deposits of coal have been discovered, but are yet unexploited.
+Deposits of coal have been discovered, but are unexploited.